sonyuushin/sonyuushin.github.io/cv.md

 2016.9-2018.8　　Department of Chemistry, School of Science, The University of Tokyo

-2018.9-　　　　　 Department of Earth and Planetary Science, GraduatenSchool of Science,The University of Tokyo
+2018.9-  　　　　 Master course, Department of Earth and Planetary Science,The University of Tokyo

 <br />